leVirve/hide-my-python/README.md

 ### Command line

-For command line feature, you should add lines shown below into your `setup.py` and setup install again!
+If you don't want any command line feature, you can remove lines shown below in your `setup.py` and setup install again!

 ```python
 	# setup.py
     entry_points = {
         'console_scripts': ['hidemypython=hidemypython.cli:main'],
     },